 |Where we stopped on Fairfield Mountain|

 We ambled over to the tea shop that we had gone to before, where they ordered their regular tea and I ordered peppermint tea.
 Naturally I came in for some teasing: “But peppermint is a stimulant!”
 I answered that that was really beside the point—the point was that I should try to follow my church’s health code by not doing anything obviously unhealthy to the body.
-Nick was very surprised when the other assured him that tea was loaded with caffeine, and everybody knew that caffeine wasn’t good.
+Neville was very surprised when the others assured him that tea was loaded with caffeine, and everybody knew that caffeine wasn’t good.

 They had asked me to let them read some of my sonnets, so I had brought two, the silly one about summer’s heat, and the one about Wordsworth’s grave.
 I didn’t need to be afraid of their reactions after all, they all liked them and read them over and over, and then they asked if I would share any more when I wrote them.
 I didn’t say I had others back in my room.

 Julia and I, uninterested in the guys’ conversation, got to know one another.
 She was working on the teaching degree only because she needed the money before she could continue on for her D-Phil.
 I wanted to know all about it when she told me she wanted to do it on Thomas Hardy—who is one of my favorite authors.
 She said she had studied his poetry and could find almost no philosophical progression between his early and late work, which seemed odd when there is such a remarkable difference between his early and late novels.
 She wanted to explore that more, making me think I would have to go home and read his poetry myself.
 When we left the tea shop, we went to hear Douglas Kneale’s paper on those who helped Wordsworth write The Prelude.
 It was a good paper.